Anderson-Shin/anderson-shin.github.io/_data_analysis/VaR_ES_SRM.md

 ## 6. Bootstrap Estimation of Risk Metrics

-We will perform **10,000 bootstrap resamples** of the daily portfolio return series.
-For each resample, we compute:
+Now I will perform **10,000 bootstrap resamples** of the daily portfolio return series.
+For each resample, I computed:

 * **VaR (Value at Risk):** The 5th percentile (since $\alpha = 1 - 0.95 = 0.05$).